Link here

 The QScreen Controller sports a touchscreen-operated graphical user interface on a high-contrast 128x240 pixel display with a 5x4 touchscreen overlay.
 It comes complete with object-oriented menu software that makes it easy to control your application using buttons, menus, graphs, and bitmapped pictures.

 Display your own custom graphics on a bright white-on-blue cold-cathode fluorescent (CCFL) backlit screen.
-You can create hundreds of sophisticated screens including your company logo, system diagrams, and icon-based control panels using most Windows paint programs, such as PC Paintbrush.
+You can create hundreds of sophisticated screens including your company logo, system diagrams, and icon-based control panels using basic drawing programs, such as MS Paint.
 Startup screens and your application program execute automatically on power-up.

 Choose among many options: from 512K Flash and 128K RAM for a standard configuration up to 1M Flash and 512K RAM with the expanded memory option.
-For those really extensive applications that require lots of memory or removable data storage, add the Compact Flash Wildcard to provide additional 64MB or 128MB of mass memory.
+For those applications that require extensive data logging, add the Compact Flash Wildcard to provide up to 2GB of mass storage.

 Control dozens of analog and digital I/O lines in real time.
 The QScreen Controller commands eight 8-bit A/D lines, 8 digital I/O lines including timer-controlled and PWM channels, and two RS232/485 ports.
 Pre-coded I/O drivers are provided for all I/O, and make it easy to do data acquisition, pulse width modulation, motor control, frequency measurement, data analysis, analog control, PID control, and communications.